yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-25-how-to-support-multi-language-on-jekyll-blog-with-polyglot-2.md

 ## Requirements
 - [x] The built result (web pages) should be provided in language-specific paths (e.g., `/posts/ko/`{: .filepath}, `/posts/ja/`{: .filepath}).
 - [x] To minimize the additional time and effort required for multilingual support, the system should automatically recognize the language based on the local path (e.g., `/_posts/ko/`{: .filepath}, `/_posts/ja/`{: .filepath}) without having to specify 'lang' and 'permalink' tags in the YAML front matter of each original markdown file.
-- [x] The header section of each page on the site should include appropriate Content-Language meta tags and hreflang alternate tags to meet Google's multilingual search SEO guidelines.
+- [x] The header section of each page on the site should include appropriate Content-Language meta tag, hreflang alternate tags, and canonical link to meet Google's multilingual search SEO guidelines.
-- [x] The site should provide links to all pages supporting each language without omissions in `sitemap.xml`{: .filepath}, and `sitemap.xml`{: .filepath} itself should exist only once in the root path without duplication.
+- [x] The site should provide links to each language version of its pages without omissions in `sitemap.xml`{: .filepath}, and `sitemap.xml`{: .filepath} itself should exist only once in the root path without duplication.
 - [x] All features provided by the [Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy) should work properly on each language page, and if not, they should be modified to work properly.
   - [x] 'Recently Updated', 'Trending Tags' features working properly
   - [x] No errors during the build process using GitHub Actions